fransie/binary-msan/llvm_shared_msan_lib/README.md

 # LLVM MSan

-This folder contains the shared libraries and in `compiler-rt` the include files needed by binary-msan for x86-64.
+This folder contains the shared libraries and the include files needed by binary-msan for x86-64.
 If you use x86-64, there is nothing for you to do here.
-If you would like to build the shared libraries yourself, you can find the how-to in the following.
+If you would like to rebuild the shared libraries yourself for some reason, you can find the how-to in the following.

 ## How to build the LLVM MSan shared libraries